opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 Emissions data should be in json array with objects that have the following properties:

 `db`: database it refers to or CAR when referring to personal travel by car.
+For Example Linkki, HSL

 `agency_id`: agency id as appeared in GTFS or CAR when referring to personal travel by car.